 There are a number of roles within the council’s response to an emergency:

-- Incident Controller: This is usually the Chief Executive or an appointed deputy and will coordinate the council’s response during all stages of an emergency
+- Incident Controller: This is usually the Chief Executive or an appointed deputy and will coordinate the council’s response during all stages of a Major Incident

 - Borough Emergency Control Centre: This is a designated location from which all the activities involved by various council departments can be coordinated